 In some life insurance policies, you’re also covered if you’re diagnosed with a terminal illness.
 Insurers call this terminal illness benefit.
 This simply means that instead of being paid out in the event of your death, the lump sum is paid out when you receive a terminal diagnosis.
 Insurers usually define this as a doctor saying you have a year or less to live.

 When does life insurance pay out?

 Life insurance pays out if you die while you’re insured.
 For term life insurance, this means if you die within your policy term.
 For whole-of-life insurance, it means whenever you die (as this kind of policy covers you for your whole life, however long you live).
-You can read more about different life insurance policy types here.
+You can read more in our guide to different life insurance policy types.

 If your life insurance policy has terminal illness benefit, it’ll pay out early if you’ve been diagnosed with a terminal illness.
 To claim, you’ll need to have been given a year or less to live.
 In this context, the money left by life insurance can provide a financial cushion while you adjust to your terminal condition.
 As well as providing for your loved ones as they embark on a future without you.

 In short: life insurance pays out if you die while you’re insured and you’re honest about your health during the application process.
 Insurers typically pay out over 90% of life insurance claims – so, for the most part, it pays out.
 But to be really clear, there are some instances in which life insurance won’t pay out:

 - If you cancel your policy – as you’ll no longer be insured